mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 I realized that being Asian was another Minority in the gay community.
 Even just being an Asian man in general was a Minority when it came to dating life.
 Being gay wasn’t something someone could see, but features characteristic to a person’s race definitely were.
 Even during my freshman and sophomore years of college, I felt like people weren’t as open to me simply because I looked like an Asian.
 Asians were considered to be an uglier race, and with the BYU dating culture, I saw that.
 I guess that was why Asians tended to hang out with other Asians.
 Even I didn’t find many of my own kind to initially be physically attractive.
 But to treat people to the point that they weren’t worth associating with because they weren’t considered dating material?
 That was so toxic.

-I found it ironic that the gay community tried to inform people that sexual orientation wasn’t a choice and then chose to marginalize people in their own community merely because of their race—another factor that wasn’t a choice for people.
-The gay community and even society in general idealized a tall, fit, white guy as the paragon of "pretty."
+<u>I found it ironic that the gay community tried to inform people that sexual orientation wasn’t a choice and then chose to marginalize people in their own community merely because of their race—another factor that wasn’t a choice for people.</u>  The gay community and even society in general idealized a tall, fit, white guy as the paragon of "pretty."
 Asian men were typically not that tall, had naturally slim body structure, and were obviously not white.
 The Minority of the gay community and the marginalization of Asian men within that community was a similar pattern to how the LDS community was a Minority in society, yet when they made up the Majority like at BYU, they marginalized groups like the LGBTQ community.
 It was a never-ending pattern of economic advantage.

 “Yeah, they’re still privileged white people,” Gyuna said when I told her about my time with Aaron and his friends.